Disability Living Allowance - mobility component

-Disability Living Allowance is only available for new claims from children under 16, it has been abolished for all new claims from people aged between 16 and 65.
+Disability Living Allowance is only available for new claims from children under 16, it has been abolished for all new claims from people aged between 16 and state pension age.
 Any new claim from this age groups should be for Personal Independence Payment instead.

 What is Disability Living Allowance mobility component?

 If you have care or mobility needs due to an illness or disability you may be able to claim Disability Living Allowance.
 Disability Living Allowance is made up of a care component (for help with personal care) and a mobility component (for help with getting around).
 Both the care component and the mobility component are paid at different rates depending on the level of support you need.

 To get the mobility component of Disability Living Allowance, your disability must be severe enough for you to have any of the following walking difficulties, even when wearing or using an aid or equipment you normally use:

 - because of a physical disability, you are unable or virtually unable to walk without severe discomfort, or at risk of endangering your life or causing deterioration in your health by making the effort to walk

 - you are assessed to be both 100 per cent disabled because of loss of eyesight and not less than 80 per cent disabled because of deafness and you need someone with you when you are out of doors